What You Need To Know

 New Hampshire drive-in movie theaters are all currently open but must adapt to new business processes as well as the guidelines to protect their employees and consumers outlined here

 Public and private golf courses in New Hampshire are open to the public.
 Guests should be prepared to bring their own clubs, and not allow anyone else to handle them.
+Group play of four or less is permitted with tee times spaced at least 10 minutes apart.
 Guests should also be prepared to wear a mask or cloth face covering when around others in settings where social distancing may be difficult.
 All facilities must follow new business processes and guidelines to protect their employees and consumers detailed here

-Hotels, motels, B&B’s, Inns, cabin communities and similar accommodations, including short-term rentals are now accepting overnight reservations from NH residents or out of state visitors who have met the 14 day quarantine requirement.
+Hotels, motels, B&B’s, Inns, cabin communities and similar accommodations, including short-term rentals are now accepting overnight reservations from NH and New England residents or out of state visitors who have met the 10 day quarantine requirement.
 All lodging properties must ensure they are following the specific business process adaptations as well as the guidelines to protect employees and consumers outlined here

-Beginning June 29, 2020 movie theaters can reopen to the public but with limitations to 50% occupancy.
+Movie theaters are open to the public but with limitations to 50% occupancy.
 Customers are encouraged to pre-purchase tickets prior to arrival, and should receive a timeframe to enter the theater and go through ticketing in order to avoid congregating and waiting in the lobby.
+Moviegoers should be prepared to wear cloth face coverings when entering and existing the facility, at ticket counters and in food and beverage locations.
+Masks are not required when seated and watching the movie in an appropriately distanced theatre.
 Additional business processes as well as guidance to help protect the health of employees and consumers is located here

 Museums & Art Galleries